What is a CMMS?

 The benefits of CMMS include:

-Asset visibility: Centralized information in the CMMS database enables maintenance managers and teams to almost instantly call up when an asset was purchased, when maintenance was performed, frequency of breakdowns, parts used, efficiency ratings and more.
+Centralized information in the CMMS database enables maintenance managers and teams to almost instantly access asset data.
+This data includes details such as asset purchase dates, maintenance records, frequency of breakdowns, parts used, efficiency ratings and more.

-Workflow visibility: Dashboards and visualizations can be tuned to technician and other roles to assess status and progress virtually in real time.
+Technician and other roles can customize dashboards and visualizations to assess status and progress virtually in real-time.
 Maintenance teams can rapidly discover where an asset is, what it needs, who should work on it and when.

-Automation: Automating manual tasks such as ordering parts, replenishing MRO inventory, scheduling shifts, compiling information for audits and other administrative duties helps save time, reduce errors, improve productivity and focus teams on maintenance — not administrative — tasks.
+Automating tasks such as ordering parts, replenishing MRO inventory, scheduling shifts, compiling information for audits and other administrative duties helps save time, reduce errors and improve productivity.
+This approach allows teams to focus on maintenance tasks rather than administrative tasks.

-Streamlined processes: Work orders can be viewed and tracked by all parties involved.
-Details can be shared across mobile devices to coordinate work in the field with operational centers.
-Material and resource distribution and utilization can be prioritized and optimized.
+All parties involved can view and track work orders.
+Teams can share details across mobile devices to coordinate work in the field with operational centers.
+Material and resource distribution and use can be prioritized and optimized.

-Managing field workforces: Managing internal and external field workforces can be complex and costly.
+Managing internal and external field workforces can be complex and costly.
 CMMS and EAM capabilities can unify and cost-effectively deploy internal teams and external partnerships.
-The latest EAM solutions offer advances in connectivity, mobility, augmented reality and blockchain to transform operations in the field.
+The latest EAM systems offer advances in connectivity, mobility, augmented reality and blockchain to transform operations in the field.

-Preventive maintenance: CMMS data enables maintenance operations to move from a reactive to a proactive approach, so an advanced asset maintenance strategy can be developed.
-Data derived from daily activities as well as sensors, meters and other IoT instrumentation can deliver insights into processes and assets, inform preventive measures and trigger alerts before assets fail or underperform.
+CMMS data enables maintenance operations to move from a reactive to a proactive approach, enabling the development of an advanced asset maintenance strategy.
+Data derived from daily activities, sensors, meters and other IoT instrumentation can deliver insights into processes and assets, inform preventive measures and trigger alerts before assets fail or underperform.

 See how mobile EAM helps field service management